-Wienerschnitzel, the world’s largest hot dog chain, just added vegan hot dogs to all of its 327 locations across 10 states nationwide.
+Wienerschnitzel, the world’s largest hot dog chain, just added meatless hot dogs to all of its 327 locations across 10 states nationwide.
 The new options at Wienerschnitzel feature Field Roast’s Signature Stadium Dog, a new vegan hot dog developed by Field Roast that is made from pea, brown rice, and fava bean protein and is double smoked using maple hardwood wood chips and a combination of steam and dry heat.

 “Few foods stir passion like hot dogs, and we’re proud to satisfy that all-American hot dog craving for plant-based consumers nationwide through our continued partnership with Wienerschnitzel,” Dan Curtin, President of Field Roast’s parent company Greenleaf Foods, said in a statement.
 “It’s an honor to partner with such a popular and iconic restaurant chain where hot dogs aren’t just an option—they’re the menu’s focus.”